sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/the-gap/the-gap-natural-crags.md

 The right-hand line on the front face.
 Another controversial PR.

 **4. Then There is a Mountain E4 5c**
-Yet more boldness up the right-hand side of the wall to reach the arete towards the top.
+Yet more boldness up the right-hand side of the wall to reach the arête towards the top.

 ## Right-Hand Buttress